hecs-software/group-planner/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [ ] List anything else that you can get done to improve the app functionality

 ## Demo-centric Planning